It’s not what you know,

 I have always believed ‘the cure is in the pain’ and have realised that it was asthma that revealed to me the subtleties of stillness and meditation and not all the books and teachers’ add-vice along the way.

-My mother introduced me to yoga when I was five, in the hope that it would cure the asthma.
+My late mother introduced me to yoga when I was five, in the hope that it would cure the asthma.
 She taught me pranayama breathing exercises and showed me how she meditated, focusing her energy inwards towards her spirit.
 I practiced postures sporadically as I found them painful and difficult.
 I enjoyed sitting to meditate and realised this to be a natural process which I discovered through years of sleepless nights and breathing problems.
 It was in sitting, when all the effort to breathe comfortably or not resist the discomfort fell away, that meditation kissed my soul.

 Whenever I was sick, I was aware of the divine presence, which presented itself to me in the form of visions, dreams, outer body experiences or the love of my family and close friends.
 This love always dissolved my troubles.
 When I was about nine my neighbour sexually abused me every so often, until I was sixteen.
 This was naturally somewhat of a shock to my system, which although not unconditionally pure, was certainly fragile and innocent.
 These events had a lasting effect on my life, further shaping my outlook and need to enquire within from such a young age.
 Ashamed and fearful to tell my parents what was going on for a long time, I suffered and repressed my fears and feelings.